ntrtd/d365-agent/README.md

-# Dynamics 365 AI Agents Documentation (Archiverse)
+# Dynamics 365 AI Orchestration Documentation (Archiverse)

-This repository (`d365-agent`) serves as the central documentation hub for the design and architecture of a suite of specialized AI-powered agents interacting with Microsoft Dynamics 365 via the Model Context Protocol (MCP).
+This repository (`d365-agent`) serves as the central documentation hub for the design and architecture of a system orchestrating AI-driven interactions with Microsoft Dynamics 365 via the Model Context Protocol (MCP).

 **The project is structured across multiple repositories:**

-*   **`d365-agent` (This Repo):** Contains the core documentation (built with MkDocs), shared assets (like OData metadata), and utility scripts.
+*   **`d365-agent` (This Repo):** Contains the core documentation (built with MkDocs), shared assets (like OData metadata), and potentially shared utility scripts.
 *   **`d365-agent-infra`:** Contains the Infrastructure as Code (IaC) files (e.g., Bicep) for deploying Azure resources.
 *   **`d365-agent-odataclient`:** Contains the generated TypeScript OData V4 client (using SAP Cloud SDK generator) for interacting with Dynamics 365.
 Published as a package.
-*   **`d365-agent-hub`:** Contains the source code for the shared MCP Hub service (TypeScript/Node.js), including tool implementations.
+*   **`d365-agent-mcpserver`:** Contains the source code for the **MCP Server** service (TypeScript/Node.js), including MCP tool implementations that use the OData client.
 Depends on the `d365-agent-odataclient` package.
-*   **`d365-agent-service`:** Contains the configurations for the specialized AI Agents (e.g., Agent Flow / Prompt Flow definitions in YAML).
+*   **`d365-agent-mcpclient`:** Contains the **Client SDK** library (e.g., TypeScript/Python) used by Application Backends for orchestration logic, state management, and MCP communication with the `d365-agent-mcpserver`.
 *   *(Future)* **`d365-agent-functions`:** May contain shared Azure Functions code (e.g., Document Parser).
 *   *(Future)* **`d365-agent-tests`:** May contain centralized integration or end-to-end tests.